victor-sm/Craft-Mailer/README.md

 - Sending mails in batches.
 - Using Twig inside the mails body.
-- File-Attachments
+- File-attachments

 ##Install:

-1. Move the `mailer` directory into the craft/plugins/ directory.
+1. Move the `mailer` directory into the `craft/plugins/` directory.
 2. Go to `Settings -> Plugins` and enable 'Mailer'.

-You can now change the settings if you need to.
-Also make sure Crafts mail settings are correct.
+3. Adjust the settings if you need to, and make sure Crafts Email settings are correct.

 ##Overview: